bennettslin/bobtail_yearlings_app2/PROMO_NOTES.md

 We have a project called Yearling's Bobtail that's one part double album, one part audio webcomic.
 An example song: https://www.yearlingsbobtail.com/2-willy-the-cocoa

 And we promise to help rock music win a Pulitzer prize!
-Which we explain in this project overview: https://www.yearlingsbobtail.com/promo/onesheet
+It's stated in the project overview: https://www.yearlingsbobtail.com/promo/onesheet

-If you find our project intriguing, may I ask you to help spread the word about our Pulitzer promise?
-It could be a quick tweet, or a favorable mention to anyone who might want to work with us.
-This is a rather complex project to get off the ground on our own, so we're hoping
+If you find our project intriguing, I'm hoping to ask if you can help spread the word about our Pulitzer promise, perhaps in a tweet?
+Or if you know someone who might be interested in working with us in any way, we'd also appreciate a favorable mention!
+This is a very complex project to get off the ground on our own, after all.

-Of course, an album review or interview would also be appreciated.
+I'm always happy to talk.
 Thanks so much for your time!

 Best,
 Bennett